SuadeLabs/fire/documentation/type.md

 Denotes if the security is a share (stock) or represents an aggregate for a portfolio or package of shares.

 ### preference_share
-*needs definition*
+The [FCA](https://www.handbook.fca.org.uk/handbook/glossary/G1587.html) defines a **preference share** as:
+> A share conferring preference as to income or return of capital which does not form part of the equity share capital of a company

 ### debt
 This is a "catch all" term for debt of any kind, *bond*, *bond_amortising*, *index_linked_gilt*, *covered_bond*, *abs*, *residential_mbs*, *non_residential_mbs*, *frn*, *govt_gteed_frn*, to be used when further granularity is not available or not needed.

 ### bond
-*needs definition*
+A **bond** is a type of loan whereby an investor lends money to an entity for a defined period of time at a fixed or floating interest rate.

 ### covered_bond
-From the [LCR][lcr] introduction (9):
+From the [LCR][lcr] Introduction (8):
-Covered bonds are debt instruments issued by credit institutions and secured by a cover pool of assets which typically consist of mortgage loans or public sector debt to which investors have a preferential claim in the event of default.
+> Covered bonds are debt instruments issued by credit institutions and secured by a cover pool of assets which typically consist of mortgage loans or public sector debt to which investors have a preferential claim in the event of default.
 Their secured nature and certain additional safety features, such as the requirement on the issuer to replace non-performing assets in the cover pool and maintain the cover pool at a value exceeding the par value of the bonds (‘asset coverage requirement’), have contributed to make covered bonds relatively low-risk, yield-bearing instruments with a key funding role in mortgage markets of most Member States.
 In certain Member States outstanding covered bond issuance exceeds the pool of outstanding government bonds.
 Certain covered bonds of credit quality step 1, in particular, exhibited an excellent liquidity performance during the period from 1 January 2008 to 30 June 2012 analysed by the EBA in its report.
 Nevertheless the EBA recommended treating these covered bonds as level 2A assets to align with BCBS standards.
 However, in the light of the considerations made above about their credit quality, liquidity performance and role in the funding markets of the Union, it is appropriate for these credit quality step 1 covered bonds to be treated as level 1 assets.
 In order to avoid excessive concentration risks and unlike other level 1 assets, the holdings of credit quality step 1 covered bonds in the liquidity buffer should be subject to a 70 % cap of the overall buffer, a minimum 7 % haircut and to the diversification requirement.

-In accordance with the [UCITS Directive][ucits], and the [FCA handbook][fca-covered-bond]:
-> bonds are issued by a credit institution which has its registered office in a Member State and is subject by law to special public supervision designed to protect bond-holders.
-In particular, sums deriving from the issue of those bonds shall be invested in accordance with the law in assets which, during the whole period of validity of the bonds, are capable of covering claims attaching to the bonds and which, in the event of failure of the issuer, would be used on a priority basis for the reimbursement of the principal and payment of the accrued interest.

-More information on covered_bond issuers in Europe can be found [here][eu-covered-bonds-info].

 ### emtn, mtn
-*needs definition*
+A Euro medium-term note is a medium-term (less than 5 years), flexible debt instrument that is traded and issued outside of the US and Canada.
+A medium-term note is the same but is traded in the US and Canada.

 ### commercial_paper
-Commercial paper, in the global financial market, is an unsecured promissory note with a fixed maturity of, typically, not more than 270 days.
+Commercial paper is an unsecured promissory note with a fixed maturity of, typically, not more than 270 days.

-The [Money Market Statistics Regulation][mm-stat] defines it in Annex II as:
-> A debt instrument that is either unsecured or backed by collateral provided by the issuer, which has a maturity of not more than one year and is either interest-bearing or discounted.

 ### cd
-Certificate of deposit is defined in the [Money Market Statistics Regulation][mm-stat] in Annex II as:
-> A fixed-rate debt instrument issued by an MFI (monetary financial institution) entitling the holder to a specific fixed rate of interest over a defined fixed term of up to one year.
-> note: "one year" is defined as transactions with a maturity date of not more than 397 days after the trade date
+A certificate of deposit is also a promissory note, however can only be issued by a bank.
+It has a fixed maturity and specified fixed interest rate.

 ### struct_note
-Structured notes (typically a subclass of an EMTN/MTN program)
+The [FCA](https://www.fca.org.uk/consumers/structured-products) defines structured notes as:
+> a type of fixed-term investment where the amount you earn depends on the performance of a specific market (such as the FTSE 100) or specific assets (such as shares in individual companies)

 ### spv_mortgages, spv_other
-*needs definition*
+A special purpose vehicle is a separate legal entity created to fulfil a certain purpose for the parent.

 ### abs
-Any asset-backed security.
-*needs definition*
+An asset-backed security is a security whose income payments and hence value are derived from and collateralised (or "backed") by a specified pool of underlying assets.
+The pool of assets is typically a group of small and illiquid assets which are unable to be sold individually.
+Pooling the assets into financial instruments allows them to be sold to general investors, a process called securitisation.
+This allows the risk of investing in the underlying assets to be diversified because each security will represent a fraction of the total value of the diverse pool of underlying assets.
+The pools of underlying assets can include common payments from credit cards, auto loans, and mortgage loans, to esoteric cash flows from aircraft leases, royalty payments and movie revenues.

 ### rmbs
-A residential mortgage-backed security (a subclass of an abs).
+A residential mortgage-backed security (a subclass of an ABS).

 ### rmbs_trans
-This type value is in order to indicate whether a the security is subject to transitional provisions for securitisations backed by residential loans:
+This type value is in order to indicate whether the security is subject to transitional provisions for securitisations backed by residential loans:
 [LCR][lcr] Article 37:
 > 1. By derogation from Article 13, securitisations issued before 1 October 2015, where the underlying exposures are residential loans as referred to in point (g)(i) of Article 13(2), shall qualify as Level 2B assets if they meet all the requirements set out in Article 13 other than the loan-to-value or loan-to-income requirements set out in that point (g)(i) of Article 13(2).